sybrew/the-seo-framework/readme.txt

 *Fred Brooks' law: "What one developer can do in one month, two developers can do in two months."*

-TODO: Update plugin setup guide, as pagination settings have been updated.
 TODO: Update POT file.

 * **For everyone:**